 Description

-These Mashed Red Skinned Potatoes are the most hearty and flavorful side dish.
+These Mashed Potatoes with Red Skin are the most hearty and flavorful side dish.
 It's comfort food at its finest with these buttery potatoes, loaded with garlic and green onion.
+Plus, no peeling required!

 Ingredients